 - Review best practices for documenting the provision of pediatric vaccines.

-- Identify the most current and reliable immunization resources for pharmacists immunizing the pediatric population.
+- Identify the most current and reliable immunization resources for immunizing the pediatric population.

 Activity type: Application-based